Russian Pronunciation for University Students

 - Double consonants

-No. You can't install the course on your tablet or cell phone – although we do have plans to create an app.
+No. You can't install the foreign language courses on your tablet or cell phone – although we do have future plans to create an app.

 Where can I download sample video clips?